Louisiana car insurance laws

 Penalties for driving without insurance in Louisiana

-Drivers face stiff penalties for not obeying the Louisiana car insurance laws.
+Drivers face stiff penalties for disobeying Louisiana’s car insurance laws.
 Louisiana law requires that all registered car owners carry automobile insurance.
-If you are caught driving without it, a driver is subject to fines from $500 to $1,000.
+Those caught driving without it are subject to fines ranging from $500 to $1,000.

-There are additional penalties for lack of proof of having insurance or if you let your insurance lapse.
-If you cannot prove you have liability insurance, your driving privileges could be suspended and your vehicle impounded.
-Your car registration and license plates could be revoked or canceled.
+There are additional penalties if you fail to present proof of an active insurance policy or if you let your insurance lapse.
+In these instances, your driving privileges could be suspended and your vehicle impounded.
+Your car registration and license plates could be revoked or canceled, as well.

 If you are involved in an accident without liability insurance, your driver’s license could be suspended and your registration revoked for up to 180 days.
-Falsely claiming you have insurance has similar severe consequences.
+Falsely claiming you have insurance has severe consequences, too.

-Lastly, Louisiana is considered a “No Pay, No Play” state.
-This means if you do not have insurance, you have limits to collecting certain amounts of payments after a car accident, even when it is the other driver’s fault.
-Without insurance, your limits are capped at:
+Importantly, Louisiana is considered a “No Pay, No Play” state.
+This means if you do not have insurance, there are limits on how you’ll be compensated after an accident — even when it is the other driver’s fault.
+Without insurance, you are unable to recover the first $15,000 for personal injuries and the first $25,000 for property damage.

 Additional auto insurance coverage options in Louisiana

 - Comprehensive: This is the insurance that covers damage to your car caused by circumstances other than an accident.
-Common examples of this include theft, fire, vandalism, flooding and other water damage.
-In Louisiana, the average cost of comprehensive coverage is $231.76 per year, according to III.
+Common examples of this include theft, fire, vandalism and flooding.
+Comprehensive coverage can also help if you are involved in an animal collision.

 Frequently asked questions